gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 On the other hand, the Protection Engine needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the Encrypted chunk header.
-That implies that SCTP can propagate the computed PMTU at run time specifically.
-The way Protection Engine provides the primitive for PMTU communication shall be part of the relative specification.
+This implies that SCTP can propagate the computed PMTU at run time specifically.
+The way Protection Engine provides the primitive for PMTU communication shall be part of the Cypher Specification.

 From SCTP perspective, if there is a maximum size of plain text data that can be protected by the Protection Engine that must be